 Gates, Susan M., Matthew D. Baird, Benjamin K. Master, and Emilio R. Chavez-Herrerias, Principal Pipelines: A Feasible, Affordable, and Effective Way for Districts to Improve Schools, Santa Monica, Calif.: RAND Corporation, RR-2666-WF, 2019.

-Gilbertson, D., Witt, J., Singletary, L., & VanDerHeyden, A. (2007).
-Supporting teacher use of interventions: effects of response dependent performance feedback on teacher implementation of a math intervention.
+Gilbertson, D., Witt, J. C., Singletary, L. L., & VanDerHeyden, A. (2007).
+Supporting teacher use of interventions: Effects of response dependent performance feedback on teacher implementation of a math intervention.
 Journal of Behavioral Education, 16(4), 311-326.

 This paper provides students with an opportunity to improve their reading comprehension and text-based discussion skills.
 The activity, which can be used with intermediate and advanced learners, is ideal for English language learners in content classes and is particularly useful for building foundational knowledge of a new topic.